qoddiapps/getting-started-with-node/README.md

 # NodeJs Getting started

-This repository can be build on [Qoddi](https://qoddi.com) as an example app.
+This repository can be built on [Qoddi](https://qoddi.com) as an example app.

 More informations about NodeJS support on Qoddi can be <a href="https://devcenter.qoddi.com/node-js/">found here</a>